igor-elovikov/sd-sex/README.md

 To create a graph just click _COMPILE_ button.
 That's it.

-When you open the editor plugin creates a frame object named _Snippet_.
+When you open the editor the plugin creates a frame object named _Snippet_.
 Don't delete it as it holds the actual code for the graph.
 Code will be saved to the snippet object when you hit _COMPILE_ so be careful before you close the editor - even if you're not finished just try to compile it to save.

 ## The Language